isomerpages/pa-bukitcanberra/_volunteer-programmes/Smart Nation/Language Classes for Foreign Care Staff.md

 		<td>
 			<b>Programme Description:</b><br>
 			   THK Home for Disabled@Sembawang was established in April 2018 to provide long-term residential care for adults (aged between 17 and 55 years old) diagnosed with intellectual disabilities (ID) and/or Autism, Spectrum Disorder (ASD), or other  co-morbidities.<br>
-<br>We are looking for volunteers to conduct for our foreign care staff free language classes in English, Mandarin, Malay, Hokkien, Teochew and Cantonese.
+<br>We are looking for volunteers to conduct free language classes in English, Mandarin, Malay, Hokkien, Teochew and Cantonese for our foreign care staff.
 		</td>
 	</tr>
 </table>